TheMrSheldon/GBaRD/README.md

 		Passage, we find that the smallest variant of our architecture works best.
 That is, with only a single GAT-layer and three GCN-layers, GBaRD outperforms and is competitive with the biggest of our baselines, which have seven times the parameter count.
-Due to its simplicity, GBaRD is three times as fast as state-of-the-art BERT-based dual encoders and produces only 67% as much carbon emissions.
-Our zero-shot experiments on TREC DL 2019 Document show great promise that GBaRD can further be employed for document encoding and that the same graph-based architecture may be used to replace the query encoding of MMSE-ColBERT as well for even more efficient ranking.
+Due to its simplicity, GBaRD is three times as fast as state-of-the-art BERT-based dual encoders and produces 67% less carbon emissions.
+Our zero-shot experiments on TREC DL 2019 Document show great promise that GBaRD can further be employed for document ranking and that the same graph-based architecture may be used to replace the query encoding of MMSE-ColBERT as well for even more efficient ranking.
 	</p>
 </center>
 <br/>